tarasbzovskyy/starway-usa/wp-content/plugins/scripts-to-footerphp/readme.txt

 == Changelog ==

-= 0.6.2 =
-Added support for disabling plugin on 404 pages, thanks to Alex (@piscis on GitHub)

 = 0.6.1 =
+* Fix bug with custom taxonomy archive include filter
-Updates custom taxonomy check for custom taxonomy archives and some error logging functions.
+* Clean up all taxonomy archive conditional statements and corresponding error logging

 = 0.6.0 =
 Large number of improvements:
- - Add settings page with global disable options for home page, search pages, post type archives, taxonomy archives, and other archives.
+* Add settings page with global disable options for home page, search pages, post type archives, taxonomy archives, and other archives.
- - Update uninstall.php to remove things correctly.
+* Update uninstall.php to remove things correctly.
- - Add FAQ to readme.txt and readme.md.
+* Add FAQ to readme.txt and readme.md.
- - Add a changelog as a separate file.
+* Add a changelog as a separate file.
- - Change the custom post type filter.
+* Change the custom post type filter.
 Refer to updated [FAQ](https://github.com/joshuadavidnelson/scripts-to-footer/#faq) and [documentation](https://github.com/joshuadavidnelson/scripts-to-footer/wiki).
- - Add support for custom taxonomy archives.
+* Add support for custom taxonomy archives.
- - Change the exclude filter, to be more relevant to the new options.
+* Change the exclude filter, to be more relevant to the new options.
 Older filter is depreciated, but still supported (for now).
- - Update the post meta for disabling the plugin on specific posts/pages.
+* Update the post meta for disabling the plugin on specific posts/pages.
- - Add Github Updater support.
+* Add Github Updater support.
- - Removed CMB and built metaboxes the old fashion way.
+* Removed CMB and built metaboxes the old fashion way.
- - Added debug logging to better track any potential errors moving forward.
+* Added debug logging to better track any potential errors moving forward.

 = 0.5 =
 Reverted metabox version to previous - invalid error was sneaking through.